xingzhousong/sharuan/Exploration.md

 In other wise, I also appreciate that having a clear train of thought is the most important thing to tackle trouble and debug.
 By the way, restart is a universal method to any mistake in some way.   —_—||

-#                    Jo Tang, I'm coming.
+#                    Jo Tang, I'm coming!!!

 [^1]: Because changing my input method again and again has driven me crazy mostly and I also want to suit the full English environment in advance.(My English needs more practice indeed.)
 [^2]: It means following the course on the Internet.